senzing-garage/sz-sdk-python-grpc/README.md

 Other implementations of the [sz-sdk-python] interface include:

-- [sz-sdk-python] - for calling Senzing SDK APIs natively
+- [sz-sdk-python-core] - for calling Senzing SDK APIs natively

 ## Use